University of Camarines Norte: History

+Republic Act 7352 established the initial governing body of Camarines Norte State College (CNSC) under a Board of Regents.
+Armand Fabella, then Secretary of Education, Culture and Sports (DECS), served as board chairman and was represented by DECS regional director Nilo Rosas, who presided over board meetings from 1992 to 1994.
+During this period, the institution transitioned from a secondary school to a higher education institute.
+In 1994, incoming DECS Secretary Ricardo Gloria assumed the position of board chairman, overseeing further organizational development.

 In order to achieve a more coordinated and integrated system of higher education; to render them more effective in the formulation and implementation of policies on higher education; to provide for more relevant direction in their governance and ensure the enjoyment of academic freedom as guaranteed by the Constitution, the composition of the governing board was modified.
 This change in the CNSC governance was in consonance with Republic Act No. 8292, otherwise known as "The Higher Education Modernization Act of 1997" signed into law by President Fidel V. Ramos.
 The Act is a consolidation of Senate Bill No. 1721 and House Bill No. 4525, passed by the Senate and House of Representatives on June 3, 1997, and May 29, 1997, respectively.
 It is aimed to provide "for the uniform composition and powers of the Governing Boards, the manner of appointment and term of office of the president of chartered State Universities and Colleges and for other purposes".
 By virtue of this Act, the governing Board was renamed to Board of Trustees from Board of Regents.

 Dr. Angel C. Alcala, Chair of the Commission on Higher Education (CHED), was named first chair of the Board of Trustees until his retirement.
 He was replaced by the incumbent chair of the CHED, Dr. Esther Albano-Garcia.
 As chair and presiding Officer of the Board of Trustees, she was represented by one of the CHED commissioners, Dr. Mona Dumlao-Valisno.
 When Dr. Mona Valisno retired in September 2001, Dr. Cristina Damasco-Padolina took over the Chairmanship of the Board.